What is a Welder?

 Welders typically work from blueprints or specifications, then use their knowledge of base metals and joining techniques to select the appropriate material for the job.
 They cut, position, and spot weld the metal in preparation for one of the many welding processes.
 The difficulty of the job depends on the type of metal and position.
 Hard metals like titanium and steel tend to warp less and are therefore easier to join together.
 Malleable, soft materials like aluminum are easily warped and subject to damage if the surface is not thoroughly cleaned; special care must be taken on the part of the welder to prevent imperfections in the weld.

 Regardless of the type, welders are exposed to intense and blinding heat and must take special care to ensure their own safety and the safety of those around them.
-Welders wear special gloves and aprons to prevent sparks and flame from burning their clothes and skin.
+Welders wear special gloves and aprons to prevent sparks and flames from burning their clothes and skin.
 They also wear a special mask to prevent flash burns, which are much like an ocular sunburn.
 In addition to taking safety precautions, welders must monitor the metal they are welding closely.
 Special care is taken to prevent overheating of the metal which leads to warping, distortion, shrinkage or expansion.
 Welders also maintain their equipment and work with various power tools, including a grinder, to prepare metal surfaces for welding.

 What is the workplace of a Welder like?